 - Feeling a loss of control during binge eating.
 You may feel like you can't stop eating or can't control what you eat.

 - Vomiting on purpose or exercising to extremes after binge eating so that you don't gain weight.

 - Using medicines that make you urinate, called water pills or diuretics, or laxatives or enemas to pass stool when they're not needed.

-- Restricting calories or avoiding certain foods between binges
+- Fasting, limiting calories or not eating certain foods between binges.

-- Using dietary supplements or herbal products excessively for weight loss.
+- Using dietary supplements or herbal products for weight loss.
 These products can be dangerous.

 When to see a doctor

-If you have any bulimia symptoms, seek medical help as soon as possible.
-If left untreated, bulimia can severely impact your health.
+If you have any bulimia symptoms, seek medical help right away.
+If left untreated, bulimia can severely affect your physical and mental health.

-Talk to your primary care provider or a mental health provider about your bulimia symptoms and feelings.
-If you're reluctant to seek treatment, confide in someone about what you're going through, whether it's a friend or loved one, a teacher, a faith leader, or someone else you trust.
-He or she can help you take the first steps to get successful bulimia treatment.
+Talk to your primary healthcare professional or a mental health professional about your bulimia symptoms and feelings.
+If you're not sure if you want to seek treatment, talk to someone about what you're going through.
+This could be a friend or loved one, a teacher, a faith leader, or someone else you trust.
+This person can help you take the first steps to get help.

 Helping a loved one with bulimia symptoms